anthonyvigz/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Redux itself is an entire cycle that contains actions, reducers, store, and the view.
+The store is known as the truth as it is the final destination for changed or new data to sit.
+Actions are functions that users can use from the view that affect the data being sent back to or out of the page's storage.
+The reducers take the info from the action that is occurring and sort the data into the store's format.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state holds the data that can be applied throughout the entire application, every component can use that data effectively.
+Alternatively, component state is data that is only useful to specific components, this is usually arbitrary data that is displayed for specific components.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk allows us to return multiple functions within our action functions back to the reducer.
+It gives us the option of using promises and makes it easier to dispatch data depending on what kind of data is being passed in or out.

 ## Project Set Up